santiagorodriguezbermudez/private-events/README.md

 - inside your browser go to http://localhost:3000/, changing the port number in case you chose a custom one.
 - explore the application.

+## Instructions
+- create an account by clicking sign in and filling in the form
+- use the navigation bar on top to create an event, see all events, check out your profile or go back to the home page.

 ## Built With
 - Ruby on Rails version 5.2.4.3